Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 3 . RESULTS

 At high filling (\(n \sim 1\)) and low NNN hopping strength (\(t' \sim 0\)), the magnetism of the system is primarily driven by electron-electron interactions.
 In this regime, as shown in Fig.~\ref{fig:my_label3}, for \(n = 0.953\) and \(t' = 0.1\), perfect Fermi surface nesting results in the antiferromagnetic ordering vector \(\mathbf{Q} = (\pi, \pi)\) being the most energetically favourable configuration, stabilising N\'eel antiferromagnetic order.
 As the doping concentration \(n\) decreases and \(t'\) increases, the NNN hopping \(t'\) introduces momentum-dependent spin splitting, where distinct spin branches exhibit different energy levels in momentum space.
 For instance, when \(n = 0.789\) and \(t' = 0.5\) and \(n = 0.945\) with \(t' = 0.5\), the antiferromagnetic order stability is disrupted, with peaks appearing at \( (\pi, q)\) or \( (q, \pi)\), indicating a transition towards a spiral magnetism.
 When \(n\) is small and \(t' \sim 0.4\), the system cannot maintain its initial antiferromagnetic N\'eel state, increasingly tending towards non-collinear spin configurations (such as the spiral state) or collinear stripe state.
 The ordering vector shifts from the collinear point \( (\pi, \pi)\) towards non-collinear points (e.g., \( (\pi, q)\)) or the collinear point \( (\pi, 0)\), when \(n=0.633\) and \(t' \le 0.5\), N\'eel antiferromagnetic order coexists with collinear stripe magnetic correlation.
 Upon further decreasing \(n\) and increasing \(t'\), the system response evolves into a collinear state, where the spin distribution corresponding to collinear stripe magnetic correlation becomes uniform.
-As \(n\) further decreases and \(t' \sim 1\), the real space spin distribution approaches uniformity, with the dominant magnetism fully transitioning to either the collinear stripe correlation \( (\pi, 0)\) or \( (0, \pi)\).
+As \(n\) further decreases and \(t' \sim 1\), the spin distribution in real space approaches uniformity, with the dominant magnetism being fully transformed into collinear stripe correlations, the ordering vector transitions to either \( (\pi, 0)\) or \( (0, \pi)\).